 2. Make sure the holes for your wedding cufflinks are the right size.

 Most cufflinks have a stalk with a hinged bar (bullet back cufflinks – see later) and others a bar and ball – these are all fine for any style of wedding cufflinks.
 However, some cufflinks are chain link (a pair of large plates connected by a chain).
 To use these, you will need to ensure that your shirt has holes large enough to accommodate this style of wedding cufflink.

-Tip: If you get a made to measure shirt, you should be able to specify the size of cufflink holes
+Tip: If you buy made to measure shirts, you should be able to specify the size of cufflink holes

 3. Keep your wedding cufflinks simple.